-The solution lay, in creatively applying a well-established process to keep two regions in sync with the same certificate.
-Rather than having a second region to serve as a production-ready replica of the first so that traffic can be routed for performance or scalability needs, ClearScale instead used one region as the production environment with a second region as the fail-over environment should the need arise for disaster recovery.
+The solution lay in creatively applying a well-established process to keep two regions in sync with the same certificate.
+Rather than having a second region serve as a production-ready replica of the first so that traffic can be routed for performance or scalability needs, ClearScale instead used one region as the production environment with a second region as the failover environment should the need arise for disaster recovery.

-To do this, ClearScale implemented automated process to make scheduled snapshots of the database using AWS Relational Database Service (RDS), copy snapshots to another account in another region and restore them.
+To do this, ClearScale implemented automated process to make scheduled snapshots of the database using AWS Relational Database Service (RDS), copy snapshots to another account in another region, and restore them.
 The same approach was used with IoT certificates.
-ClearScale used several Lambda functions to get required information about certificate of a new connected device at the time of its registration in Production account (this information then is published to SNS topic, to which another function in DR region is subscribed) and register the certificate in the DR account at the same time.
+ClearScale used several Lambda functions to get required information about the certificate of a new connected device at the time of its registration in the Production account (this information is then published to SNS topic, to which another function in the DR region is subscribed) and registered the certificate in the DR account at the same time.

 Since a given region has to have a single DNS end-point for incoming devices to register against, ClearScale set up DNS end-points for both the production region and the disaster recovery region.
 They then thoroughly tested scenarios that forced the production region to go out of service.
 The implementation they designed successfully routed traffic to the disaster region DNS end-point allowing for uninterrupted, high-availability connectivity for the medical IoT devices.
 Because the certificates the devices used had been registered in both the production and the disaster recovery regions at the same time, it prevented data loss by ensuring that the devices could still communicate and persist their information to the disaster recovery region without a certificate mismatch that was impossible under the AWS IoT models that were traditional.